10 Expository Essay Examples

 • Comparison and contrast essays

-• Cause and effect essays
+• Cause-and-effect essays

 • Problem and solution essays